-We can run this trip at any time, so please let us know your date preferences and we will create a custom departure date for you and your group.
+We can run this trip at any time of the year, but it is the best from April to November, during the dry season!
+Please let us know your date preferences and we will create a custom departure date for you and your group.

-Typically, flights to Bolivia depart late in the evening from Miami and arrive in La Paz the next morning.
+Typically, flights to Bolivia arrive in La Paz very early the next morning.
 Depending on your airline, you would arrive at different times on day 1 in La Paz.
 Please let us know your flight info so we can coordinate pick-ups and other services.